TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-We connect to the machine with the id_rsa we just got and that's it!
+Try to connect to the machine with the id_rsa we just got and that's it!
 Machine ready!!

 <br />